rui314/mold/README.md

 sudo make install
 ```

-The last `make` command creates `mold` executable.
+By default, `mold` is installed to `/usr/local/bin`.

 If you don't use a recent enough Linux distribution, or if for any reason `make`
 in the above commands doesn't work for you, you can use Docker to build it in
 a Docker environment.
 To do so, just run `./build-static.sh` in this
-directory.
-The script creates a Ubuntu 20.04 Docker image, installs
+directory instead of running `make -j$(nproc)`.
+The shell script creates a
+Ubuntu 20.04 Docker image, installs necessary tools and libraries to it,
-necessary tools and libraries to it, and builds mold as a static binary.
+and builds mold as a statically-linked executable.

 `make test` depends on a few more packages.
 To install, run the following commands: